armandocorrea/dext/README.md

 # Dext Framework - Modern Full-Stack Development for Delphi

-> ⚠️ **Status: Active Development**
+> ⚠️ **Status: Beta (v1.0 Preview)**
-> The project is currently implementing version 1.0.
-The public API, fluent syntax, and method names are subject to breaking changes without prior notice until the first stable release.
+> The project has reached the Beta milestone.
+Core APIs are stable, but minor breaking changes might still occur before the final v1.0 release.

 **Dext** is a complete ecosystem for modern Delphi development, combining a high-performance web framework (inspired by ASP.NET Core) with a robust ORM and advanced infrastructure tooling.